siqiang-ng/tp/docs/DeveloperGuide.md

 ![TagFindSequenceDiagram](images/TagFindSequenceDiagram.png)

+- Why is it implemented that way:
-In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a `Tag` by keywords rather than navigating to a `Tag` by index.
+    - In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a Tag by keywords rather than navigating to a Tag by index.

 ### Future implementation plans
 **TagAdd feature**